ninjarobot/AdventOfCode2022/README.md

 I may regret this, but for this year's Advent of Code, I'm attempting to solve the problems using Farmer and deploying various cloud resources to solve the problem each day.
 This may go downhill really fast.

+To try these on your own, you'll need to copy your input data to a "data" subfolder, named for each day.
+For example, the input data for day 1 goes to `data/Day1.data.txt`.
+Then you can solve Day1 with `dotnet fsi Day1.fsx`.
+You will also need an Azure subscription to try these out, although in most cases you can replace `Farmer.Deploy.execute` with `Farmer.Writer.quickWrite` to just generate an ARM deployment file.

 ### Day 1
 I'll need to process each row from a file, which sounds like a job for quick little container instances (each is an elf).
 But I don't want to run a ton of them or I'll hit my quota and cost a lot of money.
 Since the file is static, I'm going to embed it in the template to be passed to each container so they don't need to deal with any centralized storage.